rdlauer/articles/nativescript/securing-app/part1.md

 > While you're here, but sure to [register for the upcoming webinar](https://www.progress.com/campaigns/kinvey/best-practices-for-securing-your-mobile-apps?utm_medium=social-owned&utm_source=blog&utm_campaign=kinvey-webinar-secureapps) on "Best Practices for Securing Your Mobile Apps", presented on January 23rd at 11AM ET.

 Mobile security is something that can no longer be taken lightly.
-Virtually everyone is walking around with sensitive data, access to corporate secrets, and/or protected heath information in their pockets.
+Virtually everyone is walking around with sensitive data, access to corporate secrets, and/or protected health information in their pockets.

 ## A Bit 'o History